kpumuk/scategory-permalink/readme.txt

 3. Go to the *Options/Permalinks* page in *Site Admin* and use `%scategory%` option in *Custom text* field (you can look <a href="http://codex.wordpress.org/Using_Permalinks">here</a>
    for other options).
 For example you could use `/%scategory%/%postname%/`.
-4. Now on Write Post page near the categories checkboxes radio button will appear.
+4. When you move your mouse over category in *Categories* box the **Primary** link will appear on the right.
+Click it to set the category which will be used to generate permalinks.
+It will be highlighted with bold.

 = Upgrade =